deepprakash345/GitWorkflow/packages/forms-next-core/docs/classes/Container.default.md

 • `get` **parent**(): [`ContainerModel`](../interfaces/FormModel.ContainerModel.md)

-The Parent Panel of the Field/Panel.
+Defines the parent of the container

 #### Returns